-To return a module to factory state
+6.4 To return a module to factory state

-- 1. Put the mode switch into the initialisation position.
-Pull the Initialisation pin high and restart the module. - 2.
-Use the Initialise command to enter the Initialisation state. - 3.
-Load a random value to use as the hash of the nCipher Security Officer's key. - 4.
-Set nCipher Security Officer service to set the nCipher Security Officer's key and the operational policy of the module. - 5.
-Put the mode switch into the operational position Pull the Initialisation pin low and restart the module. - 6.
+- 1. Put the mode switch into the initialization position Pull the Initialization pin high and restart the module. - 2.
+Use the Initialise command to enter the Initialization state. - 3.
+Load a random value to use as the hash of the nShield Security Officer's key. - 4.
+Set nShield Security Officer service to set the nShield Security Officer's key and the operational policy of the module. - 5.
+Put the mode switch into the operational position Pull the Initialization pin low and restart the module. - 6.
 After this operation the module must be initialized correctly before it can be used in a FIPS approved mode.